Feminism | Posted by Helen H on 08/20/2009

 I’m fifteen, and I live all the way in Amman, Jordan.
 I do get a lot of, “Jordan?
 Is that, like, behind California?” but that’s not the point.
 Jordan is a Middle-Eastern country—“Wow.
 Do you ride camels there?”—and has a population that is predominantly Muslim.

 As such, it’s not the best place to be a feminist, or a female, for that matter.
 Surprisingly (or not), the prospect of female empowerment is suppressed not only by religious extremism, but by pop culture.

 I know, I know.
 That happens everywhere.
 But the thing is, there just doesn’t seem to be a middle-ground, per se.
-It’s either oppression in the name of religion, with work, and covering up, and honor killings (which I have quite a rant on), or fake empowerment–you know, as …
+It’s either oppression in the name of religion, with work, and covering up, and honor killings (which I have quite a rant on), or fake empowerment–you …